minerric/MANOcoin/README.md

 source software which enables the use of this currency.

-For more information see https://www.MANO.org/ and join us on Discord: https://discord.gg/p4rY4ah.
+For more information see [NEW WEBSITE COMING SOON] and join us on Discord:https://discord.gg/Bf7n8RJ.

 License